Just as you and I were once toddlers,

 The Birds & The Bees – The Basic Buzz

-Our short video covers the basic scientific facts about when a human being begin to exist.
+Our short video covers the basic scientific facts about when a human being begins to exist.

 This is what the scientific experts are saying about Contend’s video…